Agentless by Design

 Each space contains multiple hardware components, control logic, and often cloud services.

-Health must account for device state, application behavior, service availability, even environmental factors — without a shared modeling standard.
+Health must account for device state, application behavior, service availability, and environmental factors — without a shared modeling framework.

 Observability has rarely been a primary procurement criterion.